BoltzExchange/boltz-backend/docs/dont-trust-verify.md

 Examples for generating all of these addresses with `Node.js` can be found in the [`boltz-core`](https://github.com/BoltzExchange/boltz-core/blob/v2.0.1/lib/swap/Scripts.ts) reference library.

 {% hint style="info" %}
 Address verification applies to all swap types involving a UTXO chain.
-A list of Bitcoin mainchain Opcodes with description can be found on the \[Bitcoin Wiki]\(https://en.bitcoin.it/wiki/Script).
+A list of Bitcoin mainchain Opcodes with description can be found on the [Bitcoin Wiki](https://en.bitcoin.it/wiki/Script).
 {% endhint %}

 ## Lightning Invoice Verification